UWB-ACM/Hackathon-Docs/Domain-Setup.md

   functionality to help you find the perfect domain name for your project.
 - **For NameCheap:** select [WhoIsGuard](https://www.namecheap.com/support/knowledgebase/article.aspx/278/37/what-is-whoisguard)
-as an option when you are going through checkout.
-This is a free service that NameCheap provides that protects your personal information when other people run `whois` on your domain name.
+as an option when you are going through checkout, if it is available for your domain's TLD.
+WhoIsGuard is a free service that NameCheap provides that protects your personal information when other people run `whois` on your domain name.
 - Purchase the domain name.